Whiskey Company came together in November 1967 in Terendak Camp Malaysia. The company was made up from two groups of soldiers. One

 group were soldiers who had spent almost a year in Malaysia and were near the end of their first year out of New Zealand.
 The other group

 were soldiers who had just arrived in Malaysia from New Zealand on a two year posting.
 Because the orders to form a new company for service

-in South Viet Nam had only recently been received, this company was put together from many different serving soldiers in many
+in South Viet Nam had only recently been received, this company was put together from many different serving soldiers in many different rolls.

 Drivers became gunners and soldiers who had joined the NZ Army at the beginning of that same year became riflemen and scouts.
 Around a

 dozen or so of this company were soldiers who had joined the NZ Army in the early months of that year.
 Whiskey company was certainly a

 The Company Sergeant Major or CSM was Warrant Officer ‘Ali’ Barber.
-Our Company Quarter Master or CQ was a Staff
+Our Company Quarter Master or CQ was a Staff Sergeant Ross Hardie

 One Platoon was led by Lt (Lieutenant) Steel and Sgt Hewlett (Bob) the three section commanders being Cpl McGrath (Phil), Cpl Broughton